addyosmani/backbone-fundamentals/chapters/13-sinonjs.md

 this.todoList;
 ```

-Assuming our collection is instantiating new models itself, it's necessary for us to stub the models constructor function for the the test.
+Assuming our collection is instantiating new models itself, it's necessary for us to stub the model's constructor function for the the test.
 This can be done by creating a simple stub as follows:

 ```javascript
 this.todoStub = sinon.stub( window, 'Todo' );